Find Expert Guides • Plan a Personal Trip • Explore Our Pasts Consciously

 For anyone who loves Baroque art and architecture, Lecce will certainly no disappoint.
 For those who are indifferent, there really is more to Lecce than the Baroque.
 An amphitheatre and theatre survive from the Roman period, while a 16th century castle and town wall are what remains of the attempts of Charles V to protect the town from raids from the Ottoman Turks.

-Roman Amphitheatre and Theatre, Porta Napoli, Santa Croce, Duomo Square, Charles V Castle, Museo Storico della Città di Lecce, Museo Storico-Archeologico.
+Recommended archaeological and historic sites to see in Lecce: Roman amphitheatre and Theatre, Porta Napoli, Santa Croce, Duomo Square, Charles V Castle, Museo Storico della Città di Lecce, Museo Storico-Archeologico.

 Monopoli